tansut/Rag-LangChain-Chainlit-FastApi/README.md

 **Authentication and personalized user interactions**: The bot authenticates users and addresses them by their name during interactions.

 **Speech To Text and Text to Speech**: This app provides a seamless chat experience with speech-to-text and text-to-speech capabilities, enhancing accessibility and convenience for users.
+You need to set OPENAI_API_KEY environment key to use speech to text.
+I used ElevenLabs for text to speech.

 ![Sample](/assets/home-screen.png?raw=true "Rag Demo using LangChain, Chainlit, Faiss & FastApi")